How to clean mattress

 8. Limit pets on the bed.
 Although it is comforting to snuggle with your furry friend, doing so may harm your mattress.
 Your pet may have fleas, dirty paws, or have an accident on the bed, resulting in stains and odors.
 Sharp claws can also scratch and damage the mattress.
 If you do allow pets on your bed, make sure they don't jump on it after coming in from a muddy romp outside

 9. Minimize moisture levels in your bedroom.
 Keep your bedroom cool and dry.
 Cooler temperatures are ideal for sleep, but they will also prevent sweating in bed while you dream, further protecting your mattress.
 The room needs to be dry as well.
 If you live in a coastal or similar environment with high humidity, consider investing in a dehumidifier.
 Lower humidity levels will discourage mold and mildew growth as well as keep your interior air healthier.

 Deep cleaning your mattress is essential for good hygiene and health as it keeps your sleeping environment clean and healthy.
-Steam clean your mattress every six months if you have a dirty mattress.
-If you have kids or pets, you may have to shorten the interval to every few months.
+Steam clean your mattress every six months if you have a dirty mattress or you made any construction inside your home..
+If you have kids or pets, you may have to shorten the interval to every three months.
 By maintaining your mattress, vacuuming it often, and removing stains as they occur, you won't have to steam clean it as often.
 A clean mattress can improve your home's air quality, your health, and your sleep.

 Check our Article about what else you can clean at home with portable steam cleaner